-PlayCosmic.com (the "Site") Copyright Policy and Process for Notification of Alleged Copyright Violation:
+PlayCosmic (the "Site") Copyright Policy and Process for Notification of Alleged Copyright Violation:

-If, notwithstanding our receipt of such representations and warranties, you believe that a particular game violates your copyright or that of a party for whom you are authorized to act, please provide a written or electronic notification to the Site's designated copyright agent (see below).
+If, notwithstanding our receipt of such representations and warranties, you believe that particular content violates your copyright or that of a party for whom you are authorized to act, please provide a written or electronic notification to the Site's designated copyright agent (see below).
 Pursuant to Section 512(c) of the U.S. Copyright Act, the notification must contain the following:

-f) the following statement: "I swear, under penalty of perjury, that the above information in this notification is accurate and that I am, or am authorized to act on behalf of, the owner of the exclusive right that is allegedly infringed."
+a) your electronic or physical signature; b) sufficient information to identify the copyrighted work that you claim has been infringed; c) a description of the infringing material and the location on the Site of such material; d) your name, address, telephone number and email address so that we may contact you; e) the following statement: "I have a good faith belief that use of the copyrighted materials described above is not authorized by the copyright owner, its agent or the law"; and f) the following statement: "I swear, under penalty of perjury, that the above information in this notification is accurate and that I am, or am authorized to act on behalf of, the owner of the exclusive right that is allegedly infringed."

 Failure to include all of the above information may result in a delay of the processing of your notification.
 The Site's designated agent for notification of claims of copyright infringement can be reached as follows: By Postal Mail: 850 New Burton Road, Suite 201 Dover, DE 19904 By Email:

 If we receive a valid counter notification complying with the provisions of Section 512(g) of the U.S. Copyright Act to the effect that the material was removed as a result of mistake or misidentification, we may reinstate access to the material.<!- livepreview_end !>